alon-mini/CareerForge/README.md

 Your "Source of Truth" is a `.md` (Markdown) or `.txt` file containing your entire professional history.
 *   **Upload**: Drag and drop your file into the upload zone.
 *   **Persist**: Check the box **"Remember this profile for future sessions"**.
-    *   This saves your file to a `user_data/` folder in the app's root directory.
+    *   This saves your file to the application's secure data directory.
     *   On next boot, the app will automatically load this profile.

 ### 3. Forging an Application